The Six Core Competencies of Black Mountain Academy

 - Nutrition: Our nutritional approach incorporates locally sourced produce where available, family-style meals, a menu approved by a dietitian, and regular goal setting with our wellness coordinator.

 - Stress Management: Students develop an individualized stress management plan that supports them in managing stress in any environment.

-3. Social Relationships
+3. Interpersonal Relationships

 Whether it is a school dance, a college classroom, or simply a casual meal between friends, social skills are a part of life.
 At Black Mountain Academy, our social skill approach is seamlessly integrated into every aspect of their lives here:

 - Friendship Skills: Students practice their friendship skills within the supportive community of our small program, and refine those skills with neurotypical peers within the broader community.

 - Understanding Roles and Boundaries: From constructive ways to relate to authority figures, to conversational boundaries, our students receive considerable support in exploring their relationship to others.

 - Self-Advocacy: As our students develop greater self-awareness and confidence, they are able to advocate for what they need to be successful.

 - Social Thinking Skills: Developing perspective taking and “theory of mind skills” is an essential aspect of our program, as this allows students to generalize social skills.

 - Pragmatic Social Communication: Understanding the unwritten rules of communication and subtle nonverbal cues is essential to social success.